-As an example of the systematic intercomparison experiments during AguaVIT-1, Fig. 11 shows two time series of water vapor measurements made with the instruments listed above.
+As an example of the systematic intercomparison experiments during AquaVIT-1, Fig. 11 shows two time series of water vapor measurements made with the instruments listed above.
 FISH measurements are displayed twice, first using the standard calibration Eq.
 (1), and second applying the extended calibration Eqs.
 (3) and (4) described in Sect.
-3.2.
+3.2, which considers the outgassing of the cell in determining the calibration factors.

-The upper panel in Fig. 11 shows a time series for mixing ratios up to 150 ppmv. where the largest discrepancies occur at the highest mixing ratios and low chamber pressure.
-Here, the extended calibration equations increases FISH (light purple) by about 6 % (dark purple) and shifts it closer to the AIDA hygrometer APicT.
+The upper panel in Fig. 11 shows a time series for mixing ratios up to 150 ppmv, where the largest percentage differences occur at the highest mixing ratios and low chamber pressure.
+Here, the extended calibration equations increases FISH (light purple) by about 6% (dark purple) and shifts it closer to the AIDA hygrometer APicT.
 This hygrometer, though not used as an absolute standard during AquaVIT-1, provided data closest to the mean of all core instruments for almost all water vapor ranges (Fahey et al., 2014).
-Thus, the relative differences of FISH to the other hygrometers for high mixing ratios becomes similar as for other AquaVIT-1 water vapor ranges, i.e. 1-10 ppmv.
+Thus, the relative differences of FISH to the other hygrometers for high mixing ratios become similar as for other AquaVIT-1 water vapor ranges, i.e., 1-10 ppmv.

-For the mixing ratio range below 1 ppmv, the bottom panel of Fig. 11 shows how the FISH data are corrected for outgassing, again shifting FISH by 10-15% and thus closer to APicT.
-Hence, part of the FISH data points in the AquaVIT experiment shown in Fahey et al. (2014), in particular those for the lowest mixing ratios below 1 ppmv and those at highest mixing ratios are revised, leading to an agreements of about 10 % with the other hygrometers, which is consistent with those obtained in the 1-20 ppmv range.
+For the mixing ratio range below 1 ppmv, the bottom panel of Fig. 11 shows how the FISH data are corrected for outgassing, again shifting FISH by 10-15 % and thus closer to APicT.
+Hence, some of the FISH data points in the AquaVIT experiment shown in Fahey et al. (2014), in particular those for the lowest mixing ratios below 1 ppmv and those at the highest mixing ratios, are revised, leading to an agreement of about 10 % with the other hygrometers, which is consistent with those obtained in the 1-20 ppmv range.